RutledgePaulV/color-game/README.md

 Once the critters have consumed all the points on their leaf, they crawl down the trunk of the tree and jump into a bucket of white dye whose volume is the same as the amount of dye that could be collected if each critter completely filled their store (seven drops).
-Once they're all inside the bucket, they swim around until the dye is distributed throughout the paint and then they march back up the trunk of the tree in order to wipe off the paint.
+Once they're all inside the bucket, they swim around until the dye is distributed throughout the bucket and then they march back up the trunk of the tree in order to wipe off the dye they were swimming in.

-If I want the tree to be my favorite (#FFFFF), which points of each leaf do I want to have been dusted with absorbent powder?
+If I want the trunk to be as close as possible to my favorite color (#FFFFF), which points of each leaf do I want to have been dusted with absorbent powder?

 Every leaf will have the colors of the rainbow distributed across seven points in a clockwise fashion, and the points that you designate for dusting with powder will just be skipped.